Pennsylvania · New Jersey

 Bed Sores

-Most bed sores are entirely avoidable.
-If a bed sore develops, it is likely due to neglectful nursing care and you have rights under the law.
-Philadelphia nursing home abuse attorney Brian P. Murphy has been litigating bed sore cases for years.
-He can inform you of your rights and help you hold the wrongdoing nursing home accountable for your loved one’s unnecessary pain and suffering.
+Also known as pressure sores, most bed sores are entirely avoidable.
+If a bedsore develops, it is likely due to neglectful nursing care, and you have rights under the law.
+Philadelphia Nursing Home Abuse Attorney Brian P. Murphy has a history of successfully litigating bed sore cases.
+He can hold the wrongdoing nursing home accountable for your loved one’s unnecessary pain and suffering.

 Falls